 Building a community with an e-mail list is sheer genius.
 And the best part?
 You are active and engaging with your audience on the list, because there are no other shiny distractions like notifications on social media.
 Win-win!

-Because my audience is present on that platform.
-It’s easy for me to reach them there and through my e-mail list.
+For me, the most active community is on Instagram.
+Since my audience is present on that platform, it’s easy for me to reach them there and through my e-mail list.
 It builds conversations around a topic that many other people are worried about.

 You can do the same thing!
 Let’s assume you have a blog/website dedicated to serving your local area in some manner.
 Or let’s say you have a small business and you’re hoping to reach them through an Instagram page.
 Maybe you have a fitness program that will help busy mothers.